arunanageswar/SQAT06/README.md

-H1---Automation of Web Application using the Open source tools as Selenium Standalone, Webdriverio ,Cucumber Framework, Chai framework, Github, NodeJs, Gitbash, Windows OS
+This awesome project is done by Aruna at Centennial College H1---Automation of Web Application using the Open source tools as Selenium Standalone, Webdriverio ,Cucumber Framework, Chai framework, Github, NodeJs, Gitbash, Windows OS

 H2---Prerequsites steps to be followed before running the automation---